• Skip to primary navigation

 To cook your fish in a skillet, all you need are:

-• oil, butter, or some other cooking fat – You can use cooking spray, but be generous lest the delicate fish stick to the pan
+• oil – You can use olive oil, butter, or some other cooking fat even cooking spray, but be generous lest the delicate fish stick to the pan.

-• fish fillets or steaks – There are any number of varieties of fish available at the grocers.
+• fish fillets or steaks – You can find almost any type of fish available at the grocery store, but some are better than others.
 Consult this seafood guide for what’s most sustainable for where you live and keep an eye out for sales.
+White-fleshed fish typically has a mild flavor, while salmon or red snapper are more heavily flavored.

-• salt, pepper, or other seasoning – I typically make my own seasoning blends with what’s in the spice cupboard.
-You can vary them to suit your tastes and any flavor profile.
+• spices – Kosher salt and black pepper or another seasoning are simple ways to season fish.
+I typically make my own seasoning blends with what’s in the spice cupboard.
+This Fish Seasoning is amazing!
+But you can also use a simple seasoning of garlic powder, salt, pepper, and dried dill.
+You can vary the seasoning to suit your tastes and any flavor profile.

 Instructions

-1. Season the fish with your favorite seasoning mix or just salt and pepper.
+1. Pat the fish dry with paper towels if very wet.
+Season the fish with your favorite seasoning mix or just salt and pepper.

-2. Heat the oil or other fat in a nonstick skillet.
+2. Heat the oil or other fat in a non-stick pan or large skillet over medium heat.

-3. Add the fish pieces, skin side up, to the skillet and cook 4 to 5 minutes.
-Flip and continue cooking until the fish pulls apart easily, another 4 to 5 minutes.
+3. Add the fish pieces, skin side up, to the hot oil in the skillet and cook 4 to 5 minutes on the first side.
+Thin fillets will cook more quickly than thicker fillets or steaks.
+Flip with a fish spatula or other type of turner and continue cooking on the second side until the fish pulls apart easily, another 4 to 5 minutes.
+If the fish flakes, some say it’s already overcooked.
+Fish is safe to eat when it reaches an internal temperature of 145 degrees.

-4. Remove the fish from the heat and serve with optional toppings, such as herb butter, tartar sauce, salsa, or lemon wedges.
+4. Remove the fish from the heat and serve with optional toppings, such as herb butter, tartar sauce, salsa, lemon wedges, malt vinegar, or lemon juice.

 Make-ahead instructions